RudrakshKashyap/miscellaneous/DBMS/Theory.md

 </a>

+# B-Tree vs. B+Tree Page Structure (only for rowstore indexed table)

+*   **B-Tree (Theoretical Structure):** In a classic B-Tree, *any* node (page) can contain both keys and the actual data record (or a pointer to it).
+This means there is no structural distinction between an "index page" and a "data page" at the page level; they are the same thing.
+However, **most modern database indexes are not pure B-Trees; they are B+Trees.**

+*   **B+Tree (Practical Implementation):** This is what databases like MySQL (InnoDB), PostgreSQL, and SQL Server use.
+The B+Tree has a critical design feature:
+    *   **Index Pages (Non-Leaf Pages):** These pages **only contain index keys and pointers** to other pages (either lower-level index pages or leaf pages).
+They do not contain the actual table data.
+    *   **Leaf Pages:** These pages have a very specific purpose that depends on the type of index.

+So, for a **B+Tree**, yes, the index pages (the root and intermediate levels) are physically different in content and purpose from the leaf pages.

 ## 1. Rowstore Heap (just the name is heap, nothing like heap)

 A heap is a collection of data pages with no logical ordering.
 Pages are not linked in sorted order, but are connected via the IAM (Index Allocation Map).